 Debt recovery of overdue debts

-The ATA provides Members assistance with recovery of overdue debts.
+The Australian Trainers' Association (ATA) provides Members assistance with recovery of overdue debts.

 ATA Letter of Demand for debts in excess of $250.00

 This service is considered by Members' to be a valuable tool with many delivered a favourable resolution.
 Whilst for others the process has either expedited the recovery process or enabled them to assess any appropriate action thereafter.

 Please note that any debt recovery advice and related assistance and services, if provided by ATA, should not be relied upon as legal advice nor the provision of legal services and is only of a general nature.

 Your checklist to proceed...

 1. You are a current Member of the Australian Trainers' Association.